Psychotherapist

 Hi, I’m Pim (she/her) and I’m really glad you found your way here!

 You don’t have to code-switch in here.
 You can tell me how you actually feel, in whatever words you actually use.
 I know what it’s like to need time to find the words; to feel something deeply but not quite know how to say it out loud.
 That’s welcome here too and we can sit in that together.
-My style is soft, calm, and genuinely non-judgmental.
-I’m not passive.
-I’m present.
-I’m curious.
-And once you feel safe, I will challenge you, because I think that’s part of the work and I think you can handle it.
-I want to give you room to come to your own realizations rather than handing you mine.
-I’ll be right there with a question or a reflection when you need a nudge.
-I know how to hold a quiet space.
-I also know when to move.
+My style is soft, calm, curious, present, and genuinely non-judgmental.
+Once you feel safe, I will challenge you to grow beyond your comfort zone.

 I know what it’s like to need time to find the words; to feel something deeply but not quite know how to say it out loud.
 That’s welcome here too and we can sit in that together.

-When we’re able to observe the way you learned to make yourself small or the way you navigate carrying your family’s survival story alongside your own, we’re also able notice that it has roots.
+When we’re able to observe the way you learned to make yourself small or the way you navigate carrying your family’s survival story alongside your own, we’re also able to notice that it has roots.
 It has context.
 It has history.
-And it belongs in the room with us.
+All of that belongs in the room with us.
 I practice from an anti-oppressive, equity-centered framework because ignoring those factors would mean not really seeing you.
-I’m still learning too as I hold privilege in some areas of my life and I won’t act like I don’t.
-My goal is a space where your whole self shows up.
-Not just tolerated, but truly welcomed.
+I will be there alongside you, learning in collaboration with you.
+My goal is to co-create a space where your whole self shows up.
+Not just tolerated, but truly welcomed, affirmed, and celebrated.

-Outside of sessions, I find joy in going back to the things that I took a slight break on.
-Such as reading, knitting, crocheting, and hot yoga.
-And then I try to take on a whole new hobby like sewing!
-On weekends you’ll find me at the park with my two dogs: Sully, a distinguished senior husky who is quite aloof and carefree, and Boo, a one-year-old German Shepherd-Husky mix who is obsessed with Sully.
+Outside of sessions, I find joy in going back to the things that I took a slight break on, such as reading, knitting, crocheting, and hot yoga.
+I love trying new hobbies like sewing!
+On weekends, you’ll find me at the park with my two dogs: Sully, a distinguished senior husky who is quite aloof and carefree, and Boo, a one-year-old German Shepherd-Husky mix who is obsessed with Sully.
 What’s unusual about having two dogs is that I am actually a cat person.
 I love to travel and I am fully unashamed about being a tourist.
 Where will you find me?
-Probably doing novel things like horseback riding in the Tetons or snorkeling to find sea turtles even though I don’t know how to swim.
+Probably doing novel things like horseback riding in the Tetons or snorkeling to find sea turtles, even though I don’t know how to swim.

 If something here felt like it was written for you….it probably was.
 I’d love to connect!